In this article

 If you want to consume alcohol without your breath smelling, consider:

-Some people experience periods when they drink alcoholic beverages heavily but manage to reduce their intake before developing a physical addiction.
-Others progress into alcoholism and develop physical and psychological addictions to alcohol.
+Some people experience periods when they drink alcohol heavily but manage to reduce their intake before developing a physical addiction.
+Others progress to alcoholism and develop physical and psychological addictions.

 Some people with alcohol problems try their best to disguise their drinking.
 In many cases, people suffering from alcoholism are unaware they may smell like alcohol.